-Retail Capital is giving SMEs an opportunity to win a makeover to build their brand with an investment of R250,000.
-During the summer campaign, SMEs are encouraged to share the vision of how they would like to see their business grow, and led by a team of experts, Retail Capital will work with the winning SME to help make their vision come true.
+Retail Capital is allowing SMEs to win a makeover to build their brand with an investment of R250,000.
+During the summer campaign, SMEs are encouraged to share their vision of how they would like to see their business grow, and led by a team of experts, Retail Capital will work with the winning SME to help make their vision come true.

 While South Africa’s economy is not faring well, Retail Capital CEO Karl Westvig remains optimistic about the country’s retail and hospitality sectors.
 “We are seeing some green shoots, with an increase in turnover in these sectors – starting from the end of September.
 Economic conditions remain very tough, but businesses seem to be trading well into October and we’re hoping this continues into the festive season trading.”